debanga/debanga.github.io/README.md

 You can find my professional information in [LinkedIn](https://www.linkedin.com/in/debanga/).

+I have a personal interest in learning about latest advancements in the field of VR/MR, especially in the direction of light field and holographic displays.
+I am particularly interested in understanding the problem of Vergence Accomodation Conflict (VAC).
+Karl Guttag's [blog](http://www.kguttag.com/) is sweet.

-Currently working part-time on my project [basement](https://debanga.github.io/basement).
+Currently working part-time on my pet-project [basement](https://debanga.github.io/basement).